google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 How to do Glitter Embossing:

-To make this effect, just go one step further in the heat embossing process.
+To create this glittery effect, just go one step further in the heat embossing process.
 It's really that simple!

 Here are the instructions for using Heat 'n Stick Powder:

 • Stamp an image with VersaMark ink or with your Craft Stampin' Pad.
-The ink will stay wet for a time so no need to rush this step
+The ink will stay wet for a time so no need to rush this steptoo much, but you want to add the Heat 'n Stick powder before the Versamark ink dries.

-• Apply Heat & Stick powder to the inked image.
-Shake off the excess powder onto a folded piece of scrap paper and funnel it back into its container.
+• Apply Heat & Stick powder to the inked image, as if it were embossing powder.
+Shake off the excess powder onto the folded piece of scrap paper and funnel it back into its container.
 You can set this aside till you are ready to apply the sparkle

-• Pour Dazzling Diamonds onto the inked image, making sure that the image is coated completely
+• Pour Dazzling Diamonds or your glitter of choice onto the inked image, making sure that the image is coated completely

-• Shake off excess glitter and funnel it back into the container
+• Gently shake off excess glitter and funnel it back into the container

 Now you should have a nicely glittered and embossed image that you can add to a handmade card.